nick1771/Snake/BUILDING.md

 [CMakePresets.json](CMakePresets.json) file for the flags and with what variable to provide them to CMake during configuration.

-### Building on Apple Silicon

-CMake supports building on Apple Silicon properly since 3.20.1.
-Make sure you have the [latest version][1] installed.

 ## Install

 This project doesn't require any special command-line flags to install to keep